abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

       ..  only:: html

-          This would limit the search to maximum two neighbor solutions in the same neighborhood.
-Don't forget that neighbors are feasible solutions, so once the solver finds a neighbor, it changes the model to exclude solutions with the same objective value.
+          This would limit the search to maximum two candidate solutions in the same neighborhood.
+          Don't forget that candidate solutions are feasible solutions.
+Thus, if you add an ``OptimizeVar``, once the solver finds a candidate solution, it changes the model to exclude solutions with the same objective value.
 See the section :ref:`golomb_ruler_optimization_how` to refresh your memory if needed.
-Thus, the second solution found can only be better than the first one.
+The second solution found can only be better than the first one.
 When the solver finds 2 solutions (or when the whole neighborhood is explored), it stops and starts over again with the best solution.

       ..  raw:: latex

-          This would limit the search to maximum two neighbor solutions in the same neighborhood.
-Don't forget that neighbors are feasible solutions, so once the solver finds a neighbor, it changes the model to exclude solutions with the same objective value.
-See the section~\ref{manual/objectives/optimization_how:golomb-ruler-optimization-how}
+          This would limit the search to maximum two candidate solutions in the same neighborhood.
+          Don't forget that candidate solutions are feasible solutions.
+Thus, if you add an~\code{OptimizeVar}, once the solver finds a candidate, it changes the model to exclude solutions with the same objective value.
+See
+          section~\ref{manual/objectives/optimization_how:golomb-ruler-optimization-how}
           to refresh your memory if needed.
-Thus, the second solution found can only be better than the first one.
+The second solution found can only be better than the first one.
 When the solver finds 2 solutions (or when the whole neighborhood is explored), it stops and starts over again with the best solution.

     * ``LocalSearchFilter``\s: these filters speed up the search by bypassing the solver checking mechanism if you know that the